Artist-Dealer Relationships Clinic (May 2023)

 In 2012, New York passed an amendment to its Arts & Cultural Affairs Law, N.Y.
 Arts & Cult.
 Aff.
 Law §12.01 (2012), which affects the consignment relationship between artists and dealers and creates critical new duties—and liabilities, for the art dealer.
 Most importantly, it makes using any form of agreement drafted under the old law risky, particularly for the gallery or consignee.
 In 2022, the Center for Art Law is launching its third clinic, the Artist-Dealer Relationships Clinic.

-The Clinic connects artists, dealers, and attorneys to forge meaningful relations and provide a platform for artists and dealers to learn about art contracts, consignment agreements and have their questions on the topic addressed by experts in the field.
+This Clinic connected artists, dealers, and attorneys to forge meaningful relations and provide a platform for artists and dealers to learn about art contracts, and consignment agreements and had their questions on the topic addressed by experts in the field.

 Schedule: